Sexual and criminal abuse

 Abuse solicitors at Slater and Gordon

-Kim Harrison, an abuse solicitor at Slater and Gordon, discusses what motivates her when working for survivors of abuse and the importance of giving back as a solicitor.
+Kim Harrison, specialist in representing victims and survivors of abuse at Slater and Gordon, discusses what motivates her and the importance of giving back as a solicitor.

 Really helpful and always on the other side of the phone if needed.
 Quick and easy service.
 Ashley